collective-soundworks/soundworks-plugin-init/README.md

 ## Available features

-By default, the `@soundworks/plugin-platform-init` provide a way to resume audio context (as shown above) but also to access microphone, camera streams, and motion sensors throught the [`@ircam/devicemotion`](https://www.npmjs.com/package/@ircam/devicemotion) package.
+By default, the `@soundworks/plugin-platform-init` provide a way to resume audio context (as shown above) but also to access microphone, camera streams, and motion sensors through the [`@ircam/devicemotion`](https://www.npmjs.com/package/@ircam/devicemotion) package.

 ```sh
 npm install --save @ircam/devicemotion